mdiller/MangoByte/README.md

 - [Add the bot to your server](https://discordapp.com/oauth2/authorize?permissions=60480&scope=bot&client_id=213476188037971968)
 - [Join the MangoByte help server](https://discord.gg/d6WWHxx)

-A discord bot that provides the ability to play audio clips, play dota responses, answer questions, randomly react to messages, and a large number of other actions.
+Mangobyte is a discord bot primarily focused on providing information about the game Dota 2, and doing text-to-speech in a voice channel.
+The text-to-speech has many different forms, including playing clips, playing voice lines from dota, and doing tts from user input.
+The Dota 2 information is both information about the players and their recent matches, as well as information extracted from the game itself about the stats of various heroes.
+It can also play an intro for users when they join the voice channel it is in.
+It is highly configurable, allowing server/guild owners to configure various options for their servers, as well as users to configure various options for themselves.
 I'm using the [discord.py](https://github.com/Rapptz/discord.py) python wrapper for the [Discord API](https://discordapp.com/developers).
 I'm also making use of [dotabase](https://github.com/mdiller/dotabase), which is an open source repository (created by yours truly) containing data about the game [Dota 2](http://www.dota2.com).

 ## Commands